scalableinternetservices/utils/README.md

 command may fail if the AWS user for the team was manually modified through the IAM web interface.

+### ./cs290.py aws-update-all

+Use this command to update the permissions for all teams.
+The list of teams is dynamically determined from the security group names excluding those that begin with `default`.

 ### ./cs290 cftemplate [--no-test] [--app-ami=ami] [--multi] [--passenger] [--memcached]

 This command will generate a cloud formation template usable by any of the